TzArkan/Company-Building-Cisco-Packet-Tracer/SmallCompanyNetworkDesign_CiscoPacketTracer/README.txt

 Existing Network comprises of the following elements:

-The new building is expected to have three floors with two departments in each for example;
+The new building is expected to have four floors with two departments in each for example;
 First floor-
 	(Sales and Marketing Department-60 users expected,
 	Human Resource and Logistics Department-60 users expected).